 These types of talking boards became very popular, and in 1890, Elijah Bond, Charles Kennard and William H.A.
 Maupin had the idea to turn the board into a toy.
 They filed the first patent for a game they called the “Ouija board,” which looked and operated much like the talking boards in Ohio; the patent was granted in 1891.
 The name, according to Kennard, came from using the board, and was an ancient Egyptian word meaning “good luck.”
 The Kennard Novelty Company manufactured the boards, which were made of five pieces of wood across the face braced by two vertical slats on the back; they retailed for $1.50.

 Kennard left the company in 1891, and the Kennard Novelty Company became the Ouija Novelty Company.
 William Fuld, an employee there, eventually took over production of the boards; in 1901, he began making his own boards under the name Ouija, which Fuld said came from a combination of the French and German words for “yes”—the etymology that is accepted today.

 In 1966, Fuld’s estate sold the family business—which included more than just Ouija boards—to Parker Brothers, which manufactured the modern boards as we know them today.
-In 1991, Parker Brothers was sold to Hasbro, which now holds all the Ouija rights and patents (and might even make a movie based on the game).
+In 1991, Parker Brothers was sold to Hasbro, which now holds all the Ouija rights and patents.